DevGr8/DevGr8/README.md

 - Create real-world projects
 - Secure internships

-📫 Reach me: LinkedIn | Email
+📫 Reach me: LinkedIn | Email: Ayush121017@gmail.com

 <!--
 **DevGr8/DevGr8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.